 Used Electric Vehicles

-Applewood Nissan and Westwood Honda specialize in used electric vehicles.
+Westwood Honda specializes in used electric vehicles.
 There is a comprehensive listing of used vehicles available at local and regional dealers as well as private sales at autotrader.ca.

-Be cautious when purchasing a model that was sold in the U.S., but not in Canada, and then a used vehicle was imported into Canada from the U.S. Servicing may be a problem.
+Be cautious when purchasing a model that was imported into Canada as a used vehicle.
+Servicing may be a problem.

 Further information on factors affecting range as well as operating cost, home charging, the electric driving experience and environmental benefits can be found on our Detailed Information page.